Tennessee governor outlines agenda for special session in wake of Nashville school shooting

 “For such a broad call, this proclamation somehow manages to miss the target,” Democratic state Rep. John Ray Clemmons said in a statement.
 “Gov. Lee has again wilted in the face of the legislative supermajority.
 The winners here are special interests and extremist legislators holding our state hostage.
 The clear losers are Tennessee families and school children.”

-After Pearson and Jones reclaimed their seats in special elections last week, former U.S. Attorney General Eric Holder sent a letter Monday to House Speaker Cameron Sexton on Jones’ behalf seeking confirmation that Jones will be restored to his committee assignments in time for the special session.
-Sexton has previously said that lawmakers who are appointed aren’t given committee seats until they are elected.
+After Pearson and Jones won special elections last week, former U.S. Attorney General Eric Holder sent a letter Monday to House Speaker Cameron Sexton on Jones’ behalf seeking confirmation that Jones will be restored to his committee assignments for the special session.
+Sexton has previously said lawmakers who are appointed aren’t given committee seats until they are elected.

 In a statement, Sexton said no committee decisions have been made yet for the Aug.
-21 special session, saying he will announce those assignments during that week.
+21 special session, saying he will announce assignments that week.

 Sexton and other legislative leaders added in a separate statement that they are looking forward to “the opportunity to strengthen public safety and mental health resources without infringing on the rights of law-abiding Tennesseans.”